How to Safely Exercise During Pregnancy

 7 tips to stay safe and physically active during pregnancy

-If you’re pregnant, it’s safe to exercise for you and your baby.
-Exercise does not increase the risk of premature birth, having a low-birth weight baby, or having a miscarriage.
+If you’re pregnant, it’s generally safe to exercise for both you and your baby.

 “Most healthy women who are having a normal pregnancy can continue to be physically active, but it’s important to know your limits and practice caution.
 Your doctor will also let you know if exercise is not safe for you,” Dr. Lee says.